The Green Team learned how to plant fall bulbs for beautiful spring flowers.

 To watch the video click here

 As usual West School participated in the Trex Challenge.
 Students learned about plastic film and bag recycling.
-West students collected 866 pounds of plastic between November and April.
+West students collected 866 pounds of plastic between last November and April.
 That’s a lot of plastic saved from the landfills!
+Trex collection bins are in the lunchrooms and hallways of West School.

 What are Green Guides?
 Green Guides are the name for our students that help with recycling and composting.
 Each week three 3rd grade and three 4th grade students are chosen to man our three recycling stations.
 All students learn to separate trash, compost and recyclable items on their lunch trays and deposit them in the correct containers.
 Our student Green Guides help with this effort as students go through the station.
 Students bringing lunch from home are encouraged to pack lunches in reusable containers and lunch bags.
-The Green Guides also help bring the compost outside and put it in our collection of Green Cone Compositors.
 We hope students will develop lifelong green habits and practice them at home.

 Check out the Green Corner in the front passageway to learn about all things Green at West School.
 In the Corner are recycling bins for batteries, printer cartridges, and plastic shopping bags.
 All classrooms are equipped with recycle bins, Plastic Bag Recycling boxes and “be nice use it twice” paper containers.
 These hold paper that is only used on one side.
 Students will use the other side and then recycle the paper in order to reduce our paper use and save trees.
 We look forward to our greenest year yet!